-Our customers are mainly financial institutions, including brokerage firms and wealth management companies located in the Asia Pacific regions such as Hong Kong, Indonesia, Malaysia, Australia and Japan, as well as Cyprus.
-We maintain good relationship with our valued customers.
-During the year ended 31 March 2020, we have not experienced any customer complaints.
+Our customers are mainly financial institutions, including brokerage firms and wealth management companies located in the Asia Pacific region such as Hong Kong, Indonesia, Malaysia, Belize and Japan, as well as Cyprus.
+We maintain good relationships with our valued customers.
+During the year ended 31 March 2021, we have not experienced any customer complaints.
 We will continue to expand our customer base and foster our reputation and image in the financial technology industry.
-The table below sets out the geographical breakdown of our revenue during the years ended 31 March 2019 and 2020.
+The table below sets out the geographical breakdown of our revenue during the years ended 31 March 2020 and 2021.